 Tefillah is called Avodat HaLev (the Service of the Heart) because in the end, it is the heart that matters most.
 At Pardes, we use interactive methods through music and student empowerment to create more Kavanah (intention) and connect the students to the deeper meaning of various prayers.

-Celebrating Jewish holidays is an integral part of Pardes student life and academic program.
-Students learn about the holidays’ traditions and customs in Hebrew and Jewish studies classes and participate in schoolwide celebrations.
+Celebrating Jewish holidays is an integral part of Pardes student life and academic programming.
+Students learn about holiday traditions and customs in Hebrew and Jewish studies classes and participate in school-wide celebrations.
 Students experience each holiday through learning of text, singing songs, and creating art projects.
 Parents are invited to attend Pardes celebrations and join the fun-filled festivities.

-Each Friday, we conclude the week with a special Kabbalat Shabbat celebration that includes songs, stories and traditional blessings.
+Every other Friday, we conclude the week with a special Lower School Kabbalat Shabbat celebration that includes songs, stories and traditional blessings.

 Tikun Olam is an important element of the Pardes experience.
 Each grade learns about specific Jewish values and develops ways to apply these values through giving Tzedakah, raising awareness and taking action.